Skip to main content

 To add a user to a group:

-• Open the FormKiQ Console as an Administrator
+1. Open the FormKiQ Console as an administrator.

 Console Add User

-You can search for the user and add it to the group.
+Search for the user and add them to the group.

 Console Add User